ahdinosaur/opensource-workshop/index.md

 a program is "free software" if the program's users have the four essential freedoms:

-1. the freedom to run the program, for any purpose.
+1. freedom to run the program, for any purpose.
-2. the freedom to study how the program works, and change it so it does your computing as you wish.
+2. freedom to study how the program works, and change it so it does your computing as you wish.
-3. the freedom to redistribute copies so you can help your neighbor.
+3. freedom to redistribute copies so you can help your neighbor.
-4. the freedom to distribute copies of your modified versions to others. by doing this you can give the whole community a chance to benefit from your changes.
+4. freedom to distribute copies of your modified versions to others. by doing this you can give the whole community a chance to benefit from your changes.

 !SLIDE